sethbattin/sethbattin.github.io/posts/cooperation-greatest-value.md

 disinformation technique was invented by the tobacco industry.
 But that debate tactic worked pretty well; maybe we just need to sit and wait for a few (tens of ) years.
-Well here we are three decades later, and we still haven't gathered enough evidence for these bad-faith non-cooperaters.
+Well here we are three decades later, and we still haven't gathered enough evidence for these bad-faith non-cooperators.
 We never will convince them, because they don't want to be convinced.
 It's time to fire those bad teammates and get onto team save-the-world.